 CAUTION: Special rules apply for residents of reciprocal agreement states working within the commonwealth.
-Special rules also apply for Ohio resident shareholder-employees with a 20 percent or greater interest in a PAS corporation who worked or performed services in Pennsylvania in 2018.
-See Pages 10 and 11 of the instructions and the PAPIT Guide for more information.
+Special rules also apply for Ohio resident shareholder-employees with a 20 percent or greater interest in a PAS corporation who worked or performed services in Pennsylvania in 2020.
+See Page 11 of the instructions and the PA Personal Income Tax Guide - Gross Compensation section for more information.

-Interest Income, Dividend Income, and Gain from the Sale of Intangible Property or disposition of intangible personal property, such as stocks and bonds.
+Interest Income, Dividend Income, and Gain from the Sale of Intangible Property

+As a nonresident, you do not pay PA income tax on ordinary interest, ordinary dividends, and any gain you realize on the sale, exchange, or disposition of intangible personal property, such as stocks and bonds.
 You cannot use the loss from such sales against other taxable gains.

-As a nonresident, you do not pay PA income tax on ordinary interest, ordinary dividends, and any gain you realize on the sale, exchange,